ubsicap/usfm/docs/milestones/index.rst

 General Syntax
 ^^^^^^^^^^^^^^

 Milestones follow a syntax similar to the current :doc:`character level markup </characters/index>`.
 The significant distinguishing feature is that milestones introduce a new **self-closing** syntax.
 This self-closing syntax is the feature which identifies the marker as a milestone.
-The milestone will mark the *position* of the start or end of a span of text, but it does not strictly *contain* the text, as with a regular character level markup.
+A milestone will mark a single *position* within the text, or the *position* of the start or end of a span of text.
+It does not strictly *contain* the text, as with a regular character level markup.

 A benefit of the self-closing marker syntax is that it also results in a shorter marker string.